RSA Refresher (RSA Online Refresher Course)

-Once you’ve completed the initial RSA training in the classroom, and you have received your VCGLR RSA Certificate, you are legally able to work in the hospitality industry in Victoria serving alcohol.
+Once you’ve completed the initial RSA training in the classroom, and you have received your VGCCC RSA Certificate, you are legally able to work in the hospitality industry in Victoria serving alcohol.
 You will, however, need to complete the Responsible Service of Alcohol (RSA) online refresher course at least once every 3 years.

 The Online RSA is only for people who have completed the initial classroom training for Victoria.
 For those people who have not yet completed the initial training, please see RSA Melbourne for an upcoming course time.

 To log in to the RSA online refresher, you will need to provide your name and initial RSA Certificate Number.
 Once you’ve done that, the first step of the refresher is to ensure that your personal details (such as your date of birth, gender and suburb/postcode) are correct and up-to-date.

 You can check the log of any Victorian RSA online refresher courses you have completed in the past.